 So, whether led by the previous Republican, George Bush, or wanting-a-second term Democrat Barack Obama, there’s not much likelihood the U.S. government will value a poll showing that 60% of the U.S. people want the war to end.

-An interesting article dated 11th July 2011 had this to say about possible UN silence over Afghan public sentiment on the U.S. Afghan Strategic Partnership Agreement: "The Afghan public has outrightly rejected the U.S. plans as the results of a survey conducted by UN Assistance Mission in Afghanistan (UNAMA) suggest.
-UNAMA with its 23 offices in Afghanistan conducted the survey across the country some two months back and hasn’t published it.
-Although the survey’s findings are widely known, if published, the stark survey results will undermine the U.S.’ future strategic plans."
+An interesting article dated July 11, 2011, had this to say about possible U.N. silence over Afghan public sentiment on the U.S. Afghan Strategic Partnership Agreement: “The Afghan public has outright rejected the U.S. plans as the results of a survey conducted by UN Assistance Mission in Afghanistan (UNAMA) suggest.
+UNAMA, with its 23 offices, in Afghanistan conducted the survey across the country some two months back and hasn’t published it.
+Although the survey’s findings are widely known, if published, the stark survey results will undermine the U.S.’s future strategic plans.”

-UN Secretary-General Ban Ki-moon said in a report on Thursday that the UN mission in Afghanistan should place a greater priority on protecting human rights, raising concern about widespread human rights violations by the Afghan Local Police, a U.S. funded paramilitary program that has been also questioned by Human Rights Watch.
-He made his statement in advance of a UN Security Council vote next week to renew the mandate of the political and development mission.
+U.N.
+Secretary-General Ban Ki-moon said in a report on Thursday that the U.N. mission in Afghanistan should place a greater priority on protecting human rights, raising concern about widespread human rights violations by the Afghan Local Police, a U.S.-funded paramilitary program that has been also questioned by Human Rights Watch.
+Ban made his statement in advance of a U.N.
+Security Council vote next week to renew the mandate of the political and development mission.
 Will the Security Council members hear him?
 Will the domestic constituencies of the Security Council nations?

-Perhaps Kai Eide should be invited to play the same UN role that Mr Kofi Annan is playing in Syria today.
+Perhaps Kai Eide should be invited to play the same U.N. role that Kofi Annan is playing in Syria today.
 Perhaps, through Kai Eide, the views of Afghan and global civilians could finally be heard.

-Just as the Global Commission on Drug Policy, (comprising 4 ex-Presidents and prominent diplomats including Mr. Kofi Annan), concluded that the war against drugs had failed and recommended to break the taboo for a global debate, a Global Commission on Terrorism Policy should be established, and taboos on a healthy debate about the messy Afghan war and dire humanitarian situation should be broken.
+Just as the Global Commission on Drug Policy, comprising four ex-presidents and prominent diplomats, including Annan, concluded that the war against drugs had failed and recommended to break the taboo for a global debate, a Global Commission on Terrorism Policy should be established, and taboos on a healthy debate about the messy Afghan war and dire humanitarian situation should be broken.

-In May 2011, Oxfam issued an urgent call to promote the accountability of the Afghan National Security Forces, entitling their report ‘No Time to Lose’.
+In May 2011, Oxfam issued an urgent call to promote the accountability of the Afghan National Security Forces, titling their report “No Time to Lose.”
 There is indeed no time for U.S. and Afghan citizens to lose in questioning the last 10 years of U.S. military strategy.
 Failure to debate the U.S. Afghan Strategic Partnership Agreement could perpetuate killing sprees.
-There is too much to lose, too many more soldiers to be debased into monsters, too many more innocent lives to be lost.
+There is too much to lose: too many more soldiers to be debased into monsters, too many more innocent lives to be lost.